Stop Smoking Hypnotherapy

 Many people seem as emotionally addicted to the action of smoking as they are the physical effects of the drug within.

-Because of the challenge presented, increasing numbers of people seek out more radical ideas, such as hypnotherapy to quit smoking.
+Because of the challenge presented, increasing numbers of people seek out more radical ideas, such as stop smoking hypnotherapy.

 But do these techniques really work?
-Increasing numbers of experts say that hypnotherapy serves as a completely safe and often effective part of an overall strategy to quit smoking.
+Increasing numbers of experts say that stop smoking hypnotherapy serves as a completely safe and often effective part of an overall strategy to quit smoking.